mozillascience/studyGroup/lessons/NetworkX-minutes/README.md

 See documentation online for more information on [from_pandas_edgelist](https://networkx.github.io/documentation/stable/reference/generated/networkx.convert_matrix.from_pandas_edgelist.html).

-- Have a look at Annicka's jupyter notebook at [https://github.com/arockenberger/NB_API_Python](https://github.com/arockenberger/NB_API_Python) for visualization.
+- Have a look at Lars Johnson's (National Library of Norway) jupyter notebook at [https://github.com/arockenberger/NB_API_Python](https://github.com/arockenberger/NB_API_Python) for visualization.

 ### AOB

-We also discuss on how to write a blog: [https://hypotheses.org/](https://hypotheses.org/)
+We also discussed how to host, write and publish an academic blog on the free to use, open access blog platform Hypotheses.org [https://hypotheses.org/](https://hypotheses.org/).
+The blogs are indexed by major libraries and journal indexing services and you can apply for an official ISSN.
+Hypotheses is open for all languages, the four main languages with several thousands of academic blogs are Spanish, French, German and English.

-- Add info on where to buy domain (do not take the cheapest one).
+- You can host and publish your own blog by using, for example, Wordpress or Drupal (Content Mangement Systems, CMS).
+The offer a great variety in layouts and templates for a website that has not just static content.
+If you decide to buy hosting services, there's plenty to choose from.
+It doesn't have to be costly, but be aware that the cheapest option isn't necessarily the best.
+You must put a GDPR statement on your site if you use a CMS!